mozilla/jetstream-config/README.md

 # To compare all branches to each other pairwise, use the value `nan`.
 reference_branch = "control"

-# Override the "enrollment query" the mozanalysis will use.
+# Override the "enrollment query" mozanalysis will use.
 # See https://github.com/mozilla/mozanalysis/issues/93 for more details about
 # what the query needs to contain.
 # Jetstream interprets this as a Jinja2 template; an `experiment` object is provided